-In this paper, we begin by formalizing the HUB framework and proposing a naive baseline solution (Section~\ref{sec:HUB}).
-We then develop an \textit{Active Teacher Selection} (ATS) method that selects \textit{which} teachers to query \textit{when} to maximize cumulative discounted utility (Section~\ref{sec:ats}).
-Since there are no existing solutions to the novel HUB problem, we introduce multiple families of baseline methods and evaluate these against ATS variations on a realistic paper recommendation task (Section~\ref{sec:recommender}).
-ATS outperforms methods with fixed exploration windows, demonstrating the usefulness of selecting \textit{when} to query teachers, and ATS with specific teacher selection outperforms general teacher selection, underscoring the usefulness of selecting \textit{which} teacher to query.
-As a proof-of-concept, we also demonstrate how this framework can be applied to the real-world problem of evaluating COVID-19 vaccines with noisy tests (Section~\ref{sec:vax}).
-The result is a HUB framework and an ATS algorithm\footnote{Our open-source ATS Julia library is available at \texttt{github.com/[redacted]/ATS}.} that demonstrate the importance of leveraging differences between teachers to learn accurate reward models.
-These will facilitate and benchmark improved methods, ultimately leading to scalable reward learning algorithms that learn accurate, robust and value-aligned models.
+Since there are no existing solutions to the novel HUB problem, we introduce multiple families of baseline methods and evaluate these against ATS on a realistic recommendation task in Section~\ref{sec:experiments}\footnote{Code to reproduce our experiments is available at \texttt{github.com/[redacted]/ATS}.}.
+ATS outperforms methods with fixed exploration windows, demonstrating the usefulness of selecting \textit{when} to query teachers, and ATS with specific teacher selection outperforms general teacher selection, demonstrating the usefulness of selecting \textit{which} teacher to query.
+As a proof-of-concept, we also demonstrate application of this framework to the real-world problem of evaluating COVID-19 vaccines with expensive and unreliable tests in Section~\ref{sec:exp}.
+Our HUB framework and ATS algorithm demonstrate the importance of leveraging differences between teachers to learn accurate reward models and will facilitate future work on scalable reward learning algorithms that learn accurate, robust and value-aligned models from diverse teachers.